 Once you have added your overlay and text, you are good to go.
 I prefer placing it at the top of my posts so it is the first thing everyone sees, it shows up in my preview on Bloglovin/Facebook and it’s consistent with all my posts that are “Pinterest worthy“.
 As your site continues to grow and the months/years fly by, having pinnable images that will have continued drivable traffic to your site is what makes your traffic numbers consistent and grow with a compounding effect.
 You can have the most beautiful, well researched and executed content but if you don’t make it shareable, it will be seen for that one day and then forgotten about the next.

-Meet at the Barre is showing you how to make Pinnable Images for your blog that will make people… Click To Tweet
+Meet at the Barre is showing you how to make Pinnable Images for your blog that will make people want to pin from your site!
+Click To Tweet

 I hope you found this informative about how to make pinnable images!
 If you liked it, I would love if you would pin that first image ;-) Like on Bloglovin and share!
 Make sure to check out my other blogger hacks and tricks here.